Are individuals with cerebral palsy more likely to experience hearing loss?

 Cochlear implants consist of an internal piece that is surgically inserted under the skin and an external component that you place on your ear.
 They process sounds into electric impulses and send them off to various frequency electrodes, which gives off the sensation of sound.

 The sound experienced with a cochlear implant is different from natural sound.
-However, younger children tend to quickly adapt to it.
+However, younger children tend to quickly adapt to it, which is another reason early intervention is ideal.

 Cerebral Palsy and Hearing Loss: Key Points